Sumit6893/ChatZoom/README.md

 ## 👨‍💻 Developed By

 **Sumit Kumar Das**
-Full Stack Trainer | MERN Stack Mentor
+Full Stack developer | MERN Stack developer

-Built with ❤️ to help students master real-time and fullstack apps.
+Built with ❤️ to master real-time and fullstack apps.

 ---